JarronF/cocktailz/README.md

 # CocktailZ

 Simple website to explore various Cocktails, their ingredients and how to make them.
 Written in TypeScript and ReactJS.

+View live site demo: <https://melonweb.co.za/cocktailz/>

+Please note that the application is still under construction and so some pages and features might not work properly.

 ![Home Page](readme/images/HomePage.png)